kieker-monitoring/kieker-lang-pack-c/README.md

 # README

-Please note: THis language pack is in an early stage of development.
+Please note: This language pack is in an early stage of development.

+## AspectC++ AOP

+There is initial code using aspectC++ for instrumentation.
+This is not yet included in the code based of the kieker library.
+However, we will merge both code bases.

 ## Before Compiling